What are Catastrophic Injuries?

 Understanding Settlements For Catastrophic Injury in Ontario

-In Ontario, according to the legal definition, catastrophic injury is a severe injury to the brain, spine or spinal cord, and may also involve fractures of the skull or spinal column.
-Catastrophic injuries are a direct consequence of a violent trauma or from complications with the original injury.
+In Ontario, a catastrophic injury is defined as a serious injury to the brain, spine, or spinal cord.
+It may also include fractures of the skull or spinal column.
+These injuries typically result from violent trauma or complications stemming from the initial injury.
+Catastrophic injuries often have long-term or permanent effects, making it difficult to meet daily needs or maintain employment.

 Types of Catastrophic Injuries